 Checking for blacklisted loaded modules path

 Formbook checks whether one of its loaded module is located within one of 7 blacklisted directories.
 To do so, it iterates over the LIST_ENTRY ‘InMemoryOrderModuleList’, extracts the full path of each module (FullDllName) and computes the hash of each directory that is part of the full path.
 Each hash is then checked within the array of encrypted hashes (from offset 99 to 105).
-We didn’t found any directory name matching a blacklisted directory hash.
-We’re interested to update the list of decrypted hashes if you found any of them.
+From the list of decrypted hashes we can view that it is designed to detect sandboxed environments:

 Checking for blacklisted username

-Formbook retrieves the username from its environement using RtlQueryEnvironmentVariable_U() with the variable name ‘USERNAME’.
+Formbook retrieves the username from its environment using RtlQueryEnvironmentVariable_U() with the variable name ‘USERNAME’.
 It then checks, within the array of encrypted hash (from offset 106 to 112), if the username contains as a substring a blacklisted usernames.
-From the list of decrypted hashes , we can view that it consists of the following:
+From the list of decrypted hashes , we can view that it is also designed to detect sandboxed environments:

 106 0xed297eae cuckoo 107 0xa88492a6 sandbox- 108 0xb21b057c nmsdbox- 109 0x70f35767 xxxx-ox- 110 0xb6f4d5a8 cwsx- 111 0x67cea859 wilbert-sc 112 0xc1626bff xpamast-sc